 Erkilet (Kayseri) Turkey

-This small Seljuk pleasure pavilion, also called the "Hidirellez", was probably used in the summer to escape the heat and enjoy the countryside.
-It also most certainly must have served as a watch post.
-It is located in to the north of Erkilet, a suburb of Kayseri.
-It is built atop a large Hittite burial mound, and can be seen from a great distance.
+This small Seljuk pleasure pavilion, also called the "Hidirellez", was probably used in the summer to escape the heat and to enjoy the countryside.
+Located in Erkilet, a northern suburb of Kayseri, it is built atop a large Hittite burial mound, and can be seen from a great distance away.

-This summer residence was built by Giyaseddin Keyhusrev in 1241.
-The inscription plaque is now lost.
+This summer residence was built by Sultan Giyaseddin Keyhüsrev II in 1241.
+The original inscription plaque is now lost.

-The plan consists of a central corridor variously vaulted along its length, and which gives access to several vaulted rooms and a decorated mosque immediately to the right upon entering.
-To the rear, a staircase leads up to a terrace giving a magnificent, 360 degree view over the entire Meshediyye Plain and the city of Kayseri.
-As this view dominates the plain for miles, it certainly must have served as a military observation post.
+The plan consists of a central corridor giving access to several vaulted rooms and a decorated mosque immediately to the right of the entry.
+To the rear, a staircase leads up to a terrace providing a spectacular 360 degree view over the entire Meshediyye Plain and the city of Kayseri.
+Due to this strategic view, the pavilion must also have served as a military observation post.

-The distinctive feature of this kiosk is its white marble entry comprised of 2 panels with a geometric polygonal pattern and 2 side niches.
-This entry way rivals with the finest caravansarai portals of the era, and is the only marble portal known in Seljuk architecture.
+The distinctive feature of this kiosk is its white marble entry gate, comprised of 2 panels with a geometric polygonal pattern and 2 side niches.
+This entry door rivals with the finest han portals of the era.
+It is the only completely marble portal known in Seljuk architecture.

-Built of very fine cut stone, this is a very rare example of Seljuk civil architecture.
-The kiosk was saved from razing in 1994 and is currently being converted into a cafe-night club.
-The combination of the remote setting, dazzling white portal, constant cool breezes, beautiful view and total silence give this spot a magical atmosphere.
+Built of finely-cut stone, the Hizir Ilyas Kiosk is a rare example of Seljuk civil architecture.
+The kiosk was saved from razing in 1994, and is currently being converted into a cafe-night club.
+The combination of its historical and dramatic setting, dazzling white portal, constant cool breezes, beautiful view and the absolute silence of the setting confer a magical atmosphere.

 ![]() |